 Preserve What You Grow

-Gardening can really save you TONS of money if you learn how to preserve what you are growing to get your through the winter months.
+Gardening can really save you tons of money if you learn how to preserve what you are growing to get you through the winter months.
 Freezing, dehydrating and canning are great ways to preserve the harvest.
-Check out the below recipes to get started.
+Learning how to preserve your own food is am amazing money saver.

 Host or Attend a Seed Swap

 A great way to save money on seeds is to find a local seed swap.
 This is basically where everyone brings in seeds that they have extra of or won’t use and then swaps them for things that they need.
-Check Craigslist or Facebook to see if there is one in your area and if there isn’t consider hosting one of your own with a few gardening friends.
+Check Facebook or your local library to see if there is one in your area and if there isn’t consider hosting one of your own with a few gardening friends.

 Make Friends with Other Gardeners